 Welcome aboard, folks!
 We’ve gone through a little metamorphosis in the few years we’ve been publishing but have always stuck to being opinionated and being interesting!
 So please come join us!
 In addition to regional news and opinion pieces we’ve added a newsletter to the site, too, one on plants and yardscapes.

 Desert Greens is about not only desert plants but working in the yards with mostly plants you buy here in the nursery centers in the desert Southwest, too.
 And also, yes, on our concern about the environment and conservation topics.

-A little history, first.
-Desert Mountain Times, the idea, started long ago in the Dallas-Fort Worth area with Southwest Times, Inc. A friend and I bought a weekly newspaper in 1985, incorporated it; and added three small ones to it in a common dream.
+A little history about Desert Mountain Times though, the idea.
+It started long ago in the Dallas-Fort Worth area with Southwest Times, Inc. A friend and I bought a weekly newspaper in 1985, incorporated it; and added three small ones to it in a common dream.

 We wanted a strong regional publication as a weekly, heavy on human interest features, opinions and reader participation, all that subscribers could embrace more or less as family.

 But that dream fizzled out in a bad economy; the corporation folded.
 And my life as I knew it then more or less ended.
 I ended up alone, more or less flat on my back, and hundreds of miles away–in the hot, dry, rugged mountains of the Chihuahuan Desert!